faiface/par-lang/docs/src/structure/definitions_and_declarations.md

 Par chooses a different approach.
 That is outlawing unrestricted recursion, and instead relying on more _principled_ ways to achieve cyclic behavior, including what's usually achieved by mutual recursion.

-**The remedies** come in form of these more principled ways.
+**The remedies** come the the form of these more principled ways.
 Fortunately, they don't just replace the familiar recursion by clunkier mechanisms, they bring their own perks.

 Naive recursion on the term level (like in functions) is replaced by a powerful,